SMSristi/SMSristi/README.md

 - 🌱 I’m actively learning **ML, DL, Web development**

-- 👯 I’m looking to collaborate on **any interesting & unique AI research**
+- 👯 I’m looking to collaborate on **any interesting & unique research**

 - 📫 How to reach me **email me**